 How do we live our best lives?

-The best place to start practicing ease was on my yoga mat.
+The best place to start practicing ease was on my mat.
 To be honest, my yoga practice hasn't always been about moving well.
 In fact, it's seen so many iterations:

 It’s taken time, lots of experimenting and a big perspective shift to get to where I am today–both on and off the mat.
 No more obsessing over results.
 Instead, I’m learning to savour yoga and life every delicious step of the way.